-The eTrex 20 and 30 is a sturdy GPS unit that is great for all sorts of uses.
+The eTrex is a sturdy GPS unit that is great for all sorts of uses.
 It runs off of AA batteries so you never have to worry about charging the device or not being able to keep it powered on multi-day tours.

 Although there are a couple of feature differences between the two models, the configuration and use of tracks is exactly the same.